-The wood plays an important function in the local area, particularly due to the lack of green space in this area of St. Budeaux.
-So much urban expansion over the past one hundred years has destroyed the old green village communities of St. Budeaux and King’s Tamerton, with the A38 cutting through the old fabric of this area; therefore, it is encouraging to see a slight reverse in this direction with the creation of the wood.
+The woods plays an important function in the local area, particularly due to the lack of green space in this area of St. Budeaux.
+So much urban expansion over the past one hundred years has destroyed the old green village communities of St. Budeaux and King’s Tamerton, with the A38 cutting through the old fabric of this area; therefore, it is encouraging to see a slight reverse in this direction with the creation of the woods.
 This connects to its vision statement:

 Kings Tamerton Woods will be a locally appreciated and easily accessible nature reserve.
 It will

 have well maintained pathways leading visitors through the maturing meadows, woodland and

 orchards.
 The site will be sustainable, resilient, supported and provide maximum potential for

 wildlife and people.
 Protected and managed through Local Nature Reserve designation with wildlife

 On walking through the area I had a burning question: what was here before three decades ago?
 Yes, as I noted above, there were fields, but these fields must have belonged to someone.
 The 2018 Management Plan notes how the woods was created on the site of a former farm, but an initial internet search to find details about this farm were fruitless.
 Thankfully I was given an answer on a Facebook page (Friends of King Tamerton Woods): Coombe Farm.